The Bankrate promise

 If you’re looking for a more flexible payment option than what’s offered by traditional credit cards, there are plenty of independent BNPL platforms out there.
-However, your options often depend on which services the online retailer behind your purchase partners with.
-Here are the leading services you’re most likely to find.
+Generally speaking, these independent services partner directly with specific retailers, who in turn help facilitate their BNPL offers at the point of sale when you make a purchase.

 Pros and cons of BNPL services